eirikhanasand/iikg2001/exam/exam21.md

 4. Steganography

 ## Question 27
 Good modular programming is related to which of the following concepts?
-NOTE: Wrong choices give negative points Select one or more alternatives:
+NOTE: Wrong choices give negative points<br/>
+Select one or more alternatives:

 1. High cohesion.